Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

             - maximum value (<40.000°K)

 ## Changelog

+### 0.1.2
+- modal pop size can be defined in width and hight independent of widget size
+- extra in- and output format for RGBW Leds `{r:255,g:255,b:255,w:255}` **experimental**
+- fix label of box height
+- fix for slider length of horizontal stacked sliders with custom size widget and no label.

 ### 0.1.1
 - initial color can be changed until a valid color is received